German court acquits ex-Deutsche Bank bosses of fraud charges | DW | 31.10.2019

 What happened?

-The former bosses were initially implicated in a civil trial surrounding the bankruptcy of media group Kirch and later of having made false statements under oath.
+The former bosses were initially implicated in a civil trial surrounding the bankruptcy of media group Kirch and later of having made false statements under oath during their trial.

 Media mogul Leo Kirch, who owned Kirch group and who died in 2012, brought the original claim against the three bankers 17 years ago.